SimulNetwork/simulnetwork/README.md

 ### Welcome to the Official Simul Network Repository 👋

-## This will be used for a veriety of different things, so stay tuned.
+## This will be used for a variety of different things, so stay tuned.